Text encoders bottleneck compositionality in contrastive vision-language models: Text-only Recovery

 \paragraph{Evaluation.} We evaluate using exact match (EM).
 While we report BLEU scores in the Appendix, for our high-precision setting, partial credit metrics are too generous, e.g., generating ``a reporter on top of a penguin'' as ``a penguin on top of a hill'' scores 48 BLEU-4 points.
+Similarly for BERT-Score \cite{bert-score}, where generating ``two rabbits and three shrimps'' as ``four of the shrimps and a rabbit'' scores 0.91 F1.